Protecting Wimberley's Historic Resources

 Historic Resources Survey

-Post Oak Preservation Solutions will be conducting a survey of the downtown Wimberley on June 13th and 14th.
+Post Oak Preservation Solutions will be conducting a survey of downtown Wimberley on June 13th and 14th.
 They will be wearing brightly colored vests and taking pictures of buildings from FM 3237 to Brookshire Brothers on Ranch Road 12.
-The purpose of this survey is to develop a report and historic district map that identifies contributing and non-contributing resources for a Notional Register of Historic Places district nomination.
+The purpose of this survey is to develop a report and historic district map that identifies contributing and non-contributing resources for a National Register of Historic Places district nomination.
+Information can be found HERE

 Post Oak Preservation Solutions will host public meetings and will conduct interviews with stakeholders, property owners, and City Council to further document historic resources within the City.